 The following subjects will be addressed:

 This master class is aimed to safety professionals, risk analysts, engineers, managers and any practitioner involved in risk assessments within complex socio-technical systems.
 Students and academic staff are also welcome as they will benefit by the theoretical and practical parts of the master class.
 Some work experience in hazard identification and risk assessment is preferable to enable fruitful participation in group discussions.

 Dr. Robert J. de Boer is Professor of Aviation Engineering at the Amsterdam University of Applied Sciences since September 2009.
 He holds a PhD in Cognitive Engineering (Delft University of Technology, NL) and has initiated and developed team collaboration in technical environments in a variety of line management and consultancy roles.
 These experiences inspired his current scientific interest in organizational safety and process improvement.
 Robert has authored numerous peer-reviewed conference proceedings and journal articles.

 Dr. Nektarios Karanikas is Associate Professor of Safety and Human Factors at the Amsterdam University of Applied Sciences since September 2014.
 He holds a doctorate in Safety and Quality Management (Middlesex University, UK) and an MSc in Human Factors and Safety Assessment (Cranfield University, UK).
 Nektarios has (co)authored several papers in the areas of Safety and Human Factors and has applied STPA in small-drone operations, military flight training and evaluation of Safety Management Systems.
-He has been delivering training in STPA to EASA and the industry as well as to students of the Aviation Academy.
+Since 2015, he has been delivering training in STPA to the industry as well as to students of the Aviation Academy .